fastoch/Python4everybody/Memento.md

 thing() # calling (or invoking) the function
 ```

-A function is some reusable code that can take arguments as input, does some computation,
+A **function** is some reusable code that can take arguments as input, does some computation,
 and then returns a result or results.

+An **argument** is a value we pass into the function as its input when we call the function.

+A **parameter** is a variable which we use in the function definition.
+It is a "handle" that
+allows the code in the function to access the arguments for a particular function invocation.

 There are 2 kinds of functions:
 - **Built-in functions**: print(), input(), type(), float(), int(), string(), etc.